jbinto/ansible-ubuntu-rails-server/README.md

 ## Notes

+* Vagrant ships with insecure defaults.
+Can log in to the VM with `vagrant/vagrant`, and there is an insecure SSH key.
+Need to destroy this stuff.

+* Despite that, I still can't get `ansible-playbook` to work with the `vagrant` user, because my SSH key isn't moved there.

 * Can't include RSA keys in the git repo.
 Run `ssh-keygen` and create a deploy keypair, and move it to `devops/templates/deploy_rsa[.pub]`.

 * Not sure if the deploy keypair should have a passphrase on it or not?
 Well, I am sure, *it should*, but whether automation relies on this or not?